Upabjojr/sympy/docs/tutorial/gotchas.rst

 power and the other is the addition of three terms.

-There is a separate class, called :class:`~diofant.core.relational.Eq`, which can be used to create a symbolic equation
+There is a separate class, called :class:`~sympy.core.relational.Eq`, which can be used to create a symbolic equation

     >>> Eq((x + 1)**2 - x**2, 2*x + 1)